Best Wine Investments

 Is Wine a Solid Investment?

-It absolutely can be.
+It absolutely can be!
 A great bottle of wine can increase exponentially in value over the years.
 When done right and with enough capital, you can buy a good vintage by the caseload, store it for a few years while the price appreciates and then sell it off at a substantial profit when the wine reaches peak maturity and becomes scarce enough that the remaining bottles can be sold at a premium.

-With that said, it does require a strong sense for spotting investment-grade wines and the right storage facilities to ensure that bottles don’t spoil or break before you can sell them.
+With that said, it does require a strong sense of spotting investment-grade wines and the right storage facilities to ensure that bottles don’t spoil or break before you can sell them.
 You’ll also need to take out insurance on your wine to protect against the risk of loss due to natural disasters or other threats.
 That insurance policy is an ongoing cost that might not pay off if you’re not generating a healthy return from your collection.

 It also requires a relatively high amount of capital to see any kind of real return.
 If you’re doing it as a hobby, buying and selling a couple of cases per year is fine.
 But if you’re trying to generate real growth and offset the risk of a particular wine not appreciating in value as much as you expected, you’ll need to be able to buy and sell in much larger quantities.

-The Benefits of Investing in Wine
+Benefits of Investing in Wine

-What are Investment Wines?
+What are Investment-Grade Wines?

 To become a wine investor, you can’t build your collection out of just any wine.
 You need to look for investment-grade wines.
 These are wines that have a reasonable potential of increasing in value over the years.
 Not every wine has the potential to age well or is of a high enough quality to become more expensive as the number of bottles available gets scarcer.
 Here are the basic characteristics of an investment-grade wine: